|

 margins, embrace the stems with the ends.
 Flower heads, 4-5cm in

-diameter, red-purple, bloom upwards.
+diameter, are red-purple and bloom upwards.
 Involucres are 2-4cm

-upward.
 Bloom time May-August. |